-The last of the Saxonia class of ships, Sylvania was built by John Brown & Co., Clydebank – entering service in 1957.
+The last of the ‘Saxonia Class’ of ships, Sylvania was built by John Brown & Co., Clydebank, entering service in 1957.

-The ship was used alongside her sisters on the Liverpool to Eastern Canada service; however within a year of her entering service the Boeing 707 had rendered the service onsolete and as such her time with Cunard was short lived.
+The ship was used alongside her sisters on the Liverpool to Eastern Canada service; however within a year of her entering service the Boeing 707 had rendered the service obsolete, and as such her time with Cunard was short lived.

 In an attempt to maintain their finances, Cunard sent Sylvania cruising.
 After an overhaul which included the vessel being painted white, and the Cunard brand attached to her aft superstructure, Sylvania begun her new life as a cruise vessel.
 However this was not overly successful and by 1968 her career with Cunard was drawing to a close.

+Sylvania was sold to Sitmar Cruise Line later that year and renamed Fairwind.
 She remained in Southampton for a short time, along side her sister Fairland (ex Carinthia), until she was later extensively rebuilt for the American Cruise market.
-She was briefly named Sitmar Fairwind before the Sitmar Group was sold to P&O in 1988, and the ship was renamed Dawn Princess for P&O’s Princess division.
+She was briefly named Sitmar Fairwind before the Sitmar Group was sold to P&O in 1988.
+Following this, the ship was renamed Dawn Princess and sailed for P&O’s Princess division.

-Image source: Simplon Post Cards
+Image sourced with permission from: Simplon Post Cards